-Serving people exiting institutional settings continues to be a challenge in our community because HUD's definition of homelessness disqualifies people from services if they were in the institution longer than 90 days.
-Partner organizations have identified strategies to circumnavigate those issues, however they aren't ideal and can prolong a person's instance of homelessness because of the need for them to be served by an emergency shelter or become unsheltered.
-However, we continue to work towards breaking down barriers to the best of our ability.
-Current and future efforts include:

-Physical and behavioral health care systems and managed care plan organizations: Under CalAIM, the MCP established partnerships with local providers to expand the number of respite beds in our community and have committed to investing in the complete overhaul of coordinated entry to be a more inclusive and comprehensive program.
+Serving people who are exiting institutional settings continues to be a challenge in our community because HUD's definition of homelessness disqualifies people from services if they were in the institution longer than 90 days.
+Partner organizations have identified strategies to circumnavigate that challenge.
+However, those options are not ideal and can often prolong a person's instance of homelessness because of the need for them to be served by an emergency shelter or become unsheltered.
+We continue to work towards breaking down barriers to the best of our ability.
+Current efforts and future plans toward preventing exits to homelessness include developing strategies that address causes and barriers via the following systems: Physical and behavioral health care systems and managed care plan organizations: Under CalAIM, the managed care provider (MCP) established partnerships with local providers to expand the number of respite beds in our community and have committed to investing in the complete overhaul of coordinated entry to be a more inclusive and comprehensive program.

 Criminal legal system and system for supporting re-entry from incarceration: The Monterey County Sheriff's Office has direct contact with the SHARE Center, the largest navigation center in our community.
-Sheriff's may access beds for unaccompanied adults when available.
+The Sheriff's Office may access beds for unaccompanied adults when available.
 The Parole Department works directly with Victory Mission, the largest men's shelter and sole shelter that accepts registered sex offenders.
-In addition, CDCR has a strong partnership with the Veteran's Transition Center to streamline access to transitional housing GPD beds for ex-offenders exiting long-term prison sentences.
+In addition, California Department of Corrections and Rehabilitation (CDCR) has a strong partnership with the Veteran's Transition Center for the purpose of streamlining access to transitional housing beds for ex-offenders exiting long-term prison sentences.

-Child welfare system: The CoC is concerned about youth that are aging out of foster-care, which is why the CoC partnered with the public housing authority and the Monterey County DSS to compete for the Foster Youth for Independence vouchers which resulted in 65 additional vouchers in our community.
-In addition, the Family and Children Services branch of the Department of Social Services sits on the Youth Systems committee and assisted with the draft of the Coordinated Community Plan to End Youth Homelessness.
+Child welfare system: Our community's concerned for youth aging out of foster-care led DSS to partner with the public housing authority and the CoC to compete for the Foster Youth for Independence vouchers, which resulted in 65 additional vouchers for youth in our community.
+In addition, the Family and Children Services branch of DSS serves on the Youth Systems committee and helped develop the Coordinated Community Plan to End Youth Homelessness.

-Affordable housing funders and providers: Affordable Housing developers sit on both the CoC governing board and CHSP's 501c3 board of directors.
-The CoC hosts bi-monthly Housing Pipeline committee meetings which is composed of housing developers, staff of elected officials of State and Congressional bodies, public housing authorities, city planners and city managers to streamline and better coordinate building inventory of low and extremely-low housing options.
+Affordable housing funders and providers: Affordable Housing developers are members of the CoC governing board and CHSP's 501c3 board of directors.
+The CoC hosts bi-monthly Housing Pipeline committee meetings which is composed of housing developers, staff of elected officials of State and Congressional bodies, public housing authorities, city planners and city managers to streamline and better coordinate building inventory of low and extremely low housing options.